Faculty

 ASSISTANT CONDUCTOR

-2023-2024, Lior was an assistant conductor at the Cameri Theatre.
-In 2024, Lior was appointed associate conductor for the Haifa Symphony Orchestra’s opera production of Donizetti’s L’Elisir d’Amore and as assistant to the musical director in Buchman-Mehta’s two productions of Gianni Schicchi and Dido & Aeneas.
+Lior has attended masterclasses across Europe and served as an associate conductor at the Cameri Theatre.
+In 2024, he was appointed assistant conductor for the HSO’s production of Donizetti's L'Elisir d'Amore and has conducted La Bohème in Italy.

 PARTICIPANTS